Dosage Form: tablet

 Agents Increasing Serum Potassium

-Coadministration of Irbesartan with other drugs that raise serum potassium levels may result in hyperkalemia, sometimes severe.
+Coadministration of Irbesartan tablets with other drugs that raise serum potassium levels may result in hyperkalemia, sometimes severe.
 Monitor serum potassium in such patients.

 Increases in serum lithium concentrations and lithium toxicity have been reported with concomitant use of Irbesartan and lithium.
 Monitor lithium levels in patients receiving Irbesartan and lithium.